White wavy lines texture on a surfaceGluconolactone

 I.N.C.I. list name: Gluconolactone.

-Extraction process: Oxidative fermentation of glucose syrup derived from corn or beet sugar/sugar cane using a fungal strain (Aspergillus niger), followed by several purification steps.
+Extraction process: Oxidative fermentation of glucose syrup derived from corn or beet/sugar cane sugar using a fungal strain (Aspergillus niger), followed by several stages of purification.

 Botanical name: Zea mays (corn).